Bitget launches major campaign with Messi to reignite confidence in the crypto market

-VICTORIA, Seychelles, Nov.
-29, 2022 /PRNewswire/ -- Leading global cryptocurrency exchange, Bitget, has announced a series of marketing campaigns with Lionel Messi, the Argentinian Football legend, with the launch of the brand film to celebrate the 2022 World Cup.
+BENGALURU, India, Nov.
+28, 2022 /PRNewswire/ -- Leading global cryptocurrency exchange, Bitget, has announced a series of marketing campaigns with Lionel Messi, the Argentinian Football legend, with the launch of the brand film to celebrate the 2022 World Cup.
 With this USD 20 Million investment in campaigns and rewards, Bitget aims to benefit users with attractive rewards, help enhance market sentiment and reignite confidence in the crypto industry.

-Bitget announced its partnership with Lionel Messi with the first announcement campaign "A Perfect 10" in late October, receiving an overwhelming response from the general public, Bitget community and partners.
-The exchange will launch the next marketing campaign titled, "Make it Count" during the 2022 World Cup period, with a new brand video and a series of exciting marketing plans.
+Bitget announced its partnership with Lionel Messi with the first announcement campaign 'A Perfect 10' in late October, receiving an overwhelming response from the general public, Bitget community and partners.
+The exchange launched the newest marketing campaign titled, 'Make it Count' during the 2022 World Cup period, with a new brand video and a series of exciting marketing plans.

 "Partnering with the GOAT inspires us to strive for the best performance, and the World Cup period is the best time to remind ourselves about the importance of building and training for the moment to shine.
 We would like to celebrate the football spirit in the world of crypto and are prepared to continue investing in the ecosystem even when times are tough," Gracy adds.